lxm218/Edminforce/doc/mobile base/README.md

 1. Should we separate server code and client code to different package My understand, we should do it.

   **Advantage**

  * Make our code more reusable
  * Make our application more easy to be configured

  **Disadvantage**

  * Increas package number, if we didn't organizate well, increase the difficult of maintain package  - I think we can use name standard to improve this

+Kevin>>> No, we should not.
+Most Meteor Packages are not either.
+Please read most of the current existing packages, how they managed.
+They have client and server in the same package.
+I did not see any of your "Advantages" if you separate client and server.
+Package is separated by functionalities.
+<<<

 2. How to extend a package?
+Kevin>>> The same as you expend any javascript object.
+For example, Package A export an object Shaoke.
+You can easily add a function to Shaoke by Shaoke.newFunction = function something(){...}
+<<<

 3. Should we make collections be a package?

   My answer is **Yes**.

   Currently, we have both mobile app and web app, and they are using same Database, so collections will be reuse both mobile app and web app, but maybe the server code is different, so I think we should make collections be a package, and one package has one collection.

+Kevin>>> My answer is **No**
+If one of your package use a collection, and you are sure no one else will use it, you can define the collection in side your package.
+I did not see any reason you create a pacakge without any functionalities just a group of collections.
+<<<

 # Package based Architecture

 You can think package is same with Modularity.
 So all the principles of Modularity, you can use it here.

 ## Why packages based?

 1. File load order.
 The load order of files is explicit when using packages.
 2. Code Organization(Modularity).
 With packages, organization of your code is more modular and coupling between components is reduced or eliminated completely.
 	* Typically each feature has it's own package
 	* Each feature is independent, you can remove a package and the application still works.
 3. Dependency Management.
 4. Global namespace conflicts.
 5. Customizations are easier.
 6. Update.
 You can use `meteor update` to update your application

 ## Key Principles
 1. Packages.
 "Packages for everything" and build small, very specific custom packages that do one thing very well
 2. Namespace
 3. Transform Classes
 4. Common Validation Logic